drBenway/pixi-vn-wiki/start/translate.md

 ## Translate the narration (TypeScript/JavaScript)

 To translate the UI, you need overwrite the `StepLabelProps` interface to add the `t` function.
-The `t` function is a function that will be called with the key of the translation, so you can use it to translate the text.
+The `t` function is a function that will be called by passing the key as input to get the corresponding text in the player's language.

 This way you can use the `t` function in [labels](/start/labels.md) to translate the text.
 It is recommended to use `t` inside the [label](/start/labels.md) and not when the UI is displayed, because this way you can use the [i18n Interpolation](https://i18next.com/translation-function/interpolation).